 Daniel 2:35 explains these terms further.
 Notice: “Then was the iron, the clay, the brass, the silver, and the gold, broken to pieces together, and became like the chaff of the summer threshingfloors; and the wind [created by a fan held by God] carried them away…” Obviously, the chaff was carried away to be burned or purged.
 Ezekiel 20:38 explains who Christ will purge when He returns: “And I will purge out from among you the rebels, and them that transgress against Me…and they shall not enter into the land of Israel…”

 We have also previously studied Isaiah 66:24 and Malachi 4:1-3, which both explained that the wicked are burned up with fire at the time of God’s final wrath on those who have rejected His way of life.

-When God says He is going to purge (baptize) with fire, He is not talking about a process of purifying saints.
+When God says He is going to purge (baptize) with fire, He can also be talking about a process of purifying saints (Dan.
+11:35; 12:10; Rev. 3:18).
 He is speaking of destroying or burning up sinners with fire—the hell fire described in His word and in this booklet.
-The above scriptures show that He will “fan” the flames so that the fire is hot enough to completely burn up and destroy all the “chaff” that did not choose to become “wheat” qualified to enter His kingdom.
+The above scriptures show that He will “fan” the flames so that the fire is hot enough to completely burn up and destroy all the “chaff” that did not choose to become “wheat” qualified to be in His kingdom.
 Be thankful that a loving God will not permit miserably unhappy, disobedient and unrepentant rebels to cause further suffering to others, or to continue to suffer themselves, for all eternity.

 It should now be clear that none should ever desire to be baptized with fire—while all should desire, upon repentance, to be baptized with the Holy Spirit!